tytydraco/yessleep/out/When_I_look_into_a_mirror_something_is_watching_me_and_nobody_else_can_see_it.md

 I made a beeline for the pub down the street.
 I was in desperate need of something to take my mind off this case and the strange figure that seemed to haunt me.
 I ordered my favourite drink—Jim Beam—in a plastic cup of course, which weirded the waiter out a bit.
 Then I sat down at an empty table in the corner of the room.

-The pub was surprisingly lively and full of people, but it was also calming at the same time.
-The sound of laughter and chatter filled the air, accompanied by soft music playing in the background.
+It was early in the morning and the pub was surprisingly lively, but not too crowded as many patrons were on their way to work.
+The atmosphere was calm and soothing, with the sound of soft music playing in the background and the gentle murmur of laughter and conversation filling the air.
 I sipped slowly on my drink, letting its warmth seep through my veins as I watched all around me.

 Just as I was about to take my last sip, my phone started ringing.
 I glanced at the caller ID and saw it was DCI Brown.